benjaminshoemaker/clear_out_identifier/README.md

 This repository contains a production‑ready, UI‑agnostic logic module for image→item identification and a CLI harness for local evaluation.
 It runs fully offline with graceful fallbacks and timeouts.
 No UI changes are required or made.

+New: optional OpenAI VLM evaluation script for structured, vision‑model outputs and cost tracking.

 ## Packages

 - packages/identify — TypeScript module `@clearout/identify`